Brooklinen's CEO Reveals the Biggest Lie in the Sheets Game

 Fulop says no such expansion is in the cards just yet.
 “The short-term plan for the next six to twelve months is deeper, more bedding, more patterns, more designs, more colors, more collaborations with our materials so we can really solidify ourselves as the bedding experts,” he says.
 “We want to drill down as deep in this category before we spill over into the next.”

 But the near-term focus on bedding doesn’t mean Fulop won’t one day entertain a future for Brooklinen that goes beyond mere beds on Earth.

 “There’s going to be someone sleeping on Mars,” he says.
 “There’s going to be sheets the bed, on the cot, whatever it is.
 That’s going to happen inevitably.
 I’d love to be the fabric that’s there.”

 Precisely seven days after I first made an account on the Brooklinen website, Rich Fulop emailed me.
 “Can I Help?” was the subject line.

 My name is Rich Fulop and I’m CEO and one of the Founders of Brooklinen.
 I see you previously checked us out but haven’t purchased just yet so I wanted to see if there’s any way our team can help you find what you’re looking for.

-Despite the reliance on data, Fulop’s predictably adamant about his sheets: “The product has to be awesome,” he says.
+The data points aside, Fulop remains adamant about his sheets: “The product has to be awesome,” he says.
 “If you’re an entrepreneur, if you’re launching anything, your product has to be awesome, first and foremost.”

-Just don’t lie about thread count, and avoid middle-men.
+Just don’t lie about thread count.